-In order to get the best out of Apache HTTP Server, there are several things that you can do to improve the performance of your server environment.
+In order to get the best out of Apache HTTP Server, there are several things that you can do to improve the performance of your sailing environment.
 However, optimization may not be necessary if your site only processes a few hundred or even a few thousand requests a day.
 In that case, it’s likely that the default configurations are sufficient.

 Here are a few Apache optimizations that you can, and probably should, do:

 - Disable or remove unused modules.
 Apache comes with many, many modules.
 Be sure to carefully review the ones that are enabled to ensure you are only activating and using the ones that you need.
 By not loading unneeded modules, you will save memory on your server.